 How many of those gave you an acceptance letter?

 1 (was taken off a waitlist) for MSU vet school.
 While the Mississippi State vet school admissions are tough, I was glad to have made it in.

 Do you remember any specifically challenging interview questions?

 Most of the challenging ones I can think of are from a school we were made to sign an oath requiring us not to share interview questions, sorry.
-I will say SDN (studentdoctor.net) helped me prepare much better than I would have just googling “common interview questions.”
+I will say SDN (studentdoctor.net) helped me prepare much better than I would have just googled “common interview questions.”